Margarete Tietz: Early life

-Margarete Dzialoszynski was born in Berlin in 1887 as the daughter of Albert Ariel Dzialoszynski, a Jewish wholesaler from Kępno, and his wife Emma Sarah Meyermann, who came from Vilnius.
+Margarete Dzialoszynski was born in the German Empire in Berlin in 1887 as the daughter of Albert Ariel Dzialoszynski, a Jewish wholesaler from Kępno, and his wife Emma Sarah Meyermann, who came from Vilnius.

-After completing secondary school, she sudied social work in Berlin and taught children from poor backgrounds.
+After completing secondary school, she studied social work in Berlin and taught children from poor backgrounds.

 In 1909, she married the eldest son of the department store founder Leonhard Tietz, the Cologne merchant Alfred Leonhard Tietz.
 In 1912, she was elected to the board of the Association for Jewish Nurses.
-In 1913 the first son Wolfgang was born, two years later daughter Herta Gabriele.
-After the death of Leonhard Tietz, Margarete Tietz's husband took over the management of the Leonhard Tietz AG department stores.
+Their first son, Wolfgang, was born in 1913, followed by the birth, two years later of daughter Herta Gabriele.
+Margarete Tietz's husband then took over the management of the Leonhard Tietz AG department stores, following the death of her father-in-law, Leonhard Tietz.